Overview

 -

-is used to refer to a method or property on an inherited class.
-Inherited classes are specified as followspublic class MyClassName : InheritedClass1, InheritedClass2
+baseis used to refer to a method or property on an inherited class.
+Inherited classes are specified as followspublic class MyClassName : InheritedClass1, InheritedClass2 -

 -